-In this article, we are going to discuss the Intel Neural Compute Stick 2 (NCS 2) that is based on the Intel Movidius Myriad X chip.
+This article will review the Intel Neural Compute Stick 2 (NCS 2) based on the Intel Movidius Myriad X chip.
 Learn about the advantages of using the NCS 2 for Edge AI, computing Artificial Intelligence tasks on the edge.

 Specifically, we will cover: